 Completing the course, students will be familiar with the actual issues and challenges, as well as programs, laws, and technical solutions concerning qualitative and quantitative water resource protection and environmental damage prevention, particularly for water.
-Considering water resource protection, the course includes related elements of environmental risk assessment and hydrogeological and transport modelling.
-In addition, strategies and technical solutions for the protection against flood, drought, excess surface water and contamination.
-Tools to reduce risk and damage in the environment caused by them will also be detailed.
+Considering water demand and supply characteristic, the course includes related elements of urban water management.
+The teaching material deals with the urban hydrology, water withdrawal aspects, water and wastewater treatment technologies and by-product management.

-Completing the practice, students will gain skills on water resource and water balance calculations for both surface and groundwater bodies via individual project work and assessment of case-studies, they will understand and be able to apply modelling and risk assessment methods related to water resource protection and environmental damage prevention related to water.
+Completing the practice, students will gain skills on water analytical methods, they will understand and be able to apply modelling of water technological monitoring.